 Psychological therapies for perinatal mental-health problems need to be coordinated with supporting infant development and strengthening family relationships, such as support for parenting and creating healthy parent-child bonds.

 In 2017/18, NCL will be introducing a new service for severe perinatal mental health, including the provision of a specialist perinatal psychiatrist.

-Locally, the Camden Perinatal Mental Health Group has developed a pathway for mild-to-moderate perinatal mental health, with a service directory to help clinicians to refer to appropriate services.
+Locally, the Camden Perinatal Mental Health Group has developed a pathway for mild-to-moderate perinatal mental health (see Downloads), with a service directory to help clinicians to refer to appropriate services.